For a general discussion of our modelisation of video games in TTRPGs, see our video games writeups FAQ.

 The arrival of Humanity on the galactic scene has also been a major event for the more attentive alien species.
 Humans are often seen as ruthlessly-driven bullies developing at an incredible pace and dominated by immense ambition.

 That the Humans were granted a Citadel embassy within mere years whereas other species have been petitioning for centuries led to much resentment.

-This will become clearer in Mass Effect 2.
-But this is how it stands in ME1 until a tiny bit in a codex entry in a DLC.
+This will become clearer a bit before Mass Effect 2.
+But this is how it stands in ME1… until a tiny bit in a codex entry in a DLC.

 The story centres around a special warfare operator of the Systems Alliance, Staff Commander Shepard.
-There’s no canonical version of the character per se, and the vast majority of players personalise their version of Shepard.
+There’s no canonical version of the character per se.
+The vast majority of players personalise their version of Shepard.

 Furthermore, the events during the game can vary considerably based on Shepard’s decisions.
-All of our entries refer to a specific version of the character, SCDR Mandala Shepard and the events described are the ones that happened in this playthrough.
+All of our entries refer to a specific version of the character, SCDR Mandala Shepard.
+The events described are the ones that happened in this playthrough.